 Looking for a fun educational distraction?
 Try one of our JA Fun & Games activities!
 You'll pass the time and learn a thing or two along the way.

-- Teacher: Ossana Ber
+- JA Program Editor: Ossana Ber

 Inspiring You to Become Canada’s Next Great Entrepreneur

 You may not be aware that launching a business is a viable career option that can bring you amazing opportunities.

 In JA’s Our Business World program, you can explore how businesses are created and what makes them thrive.
 Using games and multimedia, you'll learn about innovation, start-ups and self-employment.

 Get Prepared for Your Financial Future

 Did you know that the earlier you learn how to manage money, the greater your chances are of lifelong financial success?

 According to one study, only 26% of 13-21-year-olds said their parents taught them how to manage money.
 JA has designed the More than Money program to address this challenge.
 In this program, you'll learn about earning, spending, sharing and saving money.